 Turning to another media, the high school reunion scenes in Jonathan Demme’s Something Wild show the Feelies (credited as the Willies) performing shards of five songs, including “I’m a Believer,” “Crazy Rhythms” and “Fame,” with tentative Bowiesque lead vocals by Weckerman.

-After the Feelies, Stan Demeski joined Luna, Glenn Mercer and Dave Weckerman formed Wake Ooloo and Brenda Sauter formed Wild Carnation.
+After the Feelies (who later reformed), Stan Demeski joined Luna, Glenn Mercer and Dave Weckerman formed Wake Ooloo and Brenda Sauter formed Wild Carnation.